-Here is all you need to know about possible symptoms at four days past ovulation, what is happening in your body, and when to plan to find out if you’re pregnant.
+Here is all you need to know about possible symptoms four days past ovulation, what is happening in your body, and when to plan to find out if you’re pregnant.

 What is happening to your body at 4 DPO?

-If you find out you are pregnant 4 DPO (4 days past ovulation), it is a sign that a viable sperm has fertilized your egg to form a zygote.
-A zygote is a scientific term used to refer to a fertilized egg cell.
+If you find out you are pregnant 4 DPO (4 days past ovulation), it is a sign that a viable sperm has fertilised your egg to form a zygote.
+A zygote is a scientific term used to refer to a fertilised egg cell.
 The zygote then moves down to your fallopian tubes and further to the uterus for implantation.
 During this journey, the zygote grows and develops into an embryo.
 Your embryo will have about 50 to 60 cells.

 What are the pregnancy symptoms and 4 days past ovulation?